tadasslimas/BigData2026/README.md

 4. **Visualization dependencies** (for Options 20-21):
    - The visualization scripts require PySpark and Folium
    - Ensure Spark is properly configured if using distributed processing
+   - NFS data sharing requires multiprocessing to be enabled
    - For local processing, PySpark will run in standalone mode

 5. **macOS users**: Verify gsort installation: